 ePropulsion

-ePropulsion, based in Guangdong, China, manufactures 3 to 9.9 hp electric motors for sailboats, fishing boats, as well as dinghies and tenders.
+ePropulsion, based in Guangdong, China, manufactures 3 to 9.9-hp electric motors for sailboats, fishing boats, as well as dinghies and tenders.
 They all come with hydro regeneration capabilities.

 Pure Watercraft